Originally written in mid 2020, and last updated in May 2022

 Personally I’m not a fan of their site design, it all feels a bit clunky and I don’t need spinning whales.
 If you are more passionate about cleaning up the oceans than you are about planting trees though, then Ekoru might just be the search engine for you.
 Like Ecosia their search results are powered by Bing.

-I’ve just stumbled on Okeano while I was writing this post.
-They have a pretty logo, a clean website design, don’t track searches, and claim to use 80% of profits to help clean up plastic from the ocean.
+I stumbled on Okeano while I was writing the first version of this article.
+They have a pretty logo, and very clean and easy to look at site design.
+They don’t track searches, and claim to use 80% of profits to help clean up plastic from the ocean.

 I’d love to tell you more, but Information is really pretty thin on the ground on their website.
 It looks like their search results are provided by Google.